ClementChooJunKai/DBMSOFFLINE/README.md

-# Empowering E-commerce Sellers: A Comprehensive Database Solution (Admin Arcade)
+# Admin Arcade: A Comprehensive Database Solution

 ## INF2003 Database Project Description

-Empowering E-commerce Sellers is a comprehensive database solution that aims to provide e-commerce sellers with a powerful platform to manage their products, stores, accounts, and user data.
+Admin Arcade is a comprehensive database solution that aims to provide e-commerce sellers with a powerful platform to manage their products, stores, accounts, and user data.
 The system utilizes both SQL and MongoDB databases to efficiently store and manage different types of data.
 This project is developed by Group Number 2, comprising the following members:

 - Darren Lee Cheng Wai (ID: 2201220)
 - Tan Wen Jie Nicolas (ID: 2203432)